wp-plugins/wp-customize/readme.txt

 == Installation ==

-1. Upload the `customize` folder to the `/wp-content/plugins/` directory
+1. Upload the `wp-customize` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Fill out the settings under `SETTINGS > CUSTOMIZE` in the WordPress Admin